JetBrains/kotlin-web-site/docs/topics/maven.md

 Starting from Kotlin 1.8.20, you can replace the whole `<executions>` element above with `<extensions>true</extensions>`.
 Enabling extensions automatically adds the `compile`, `test-compile`, `kapt`, and `test-kapt` executions to your build, bound to their appropriate [lifecycle phases](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html).
-If you need to configure an execution, you need to specify its id.
+If you need to configure an execution, you need to specify its ID.
 You can find an example of this in the next section.

 > If several build plugins overwrite the default lifecycle and you also enabled the `extensions` option, the last plugin in
 > the `<build>` section has priority in terms of lifecycle settings.
 All earlier changes to lifecycle settings are ignored.